 “Steve, I can see what you mean.
 This is awful.
 I know exactly how you feel.”

-Many believe that empathy is achieved when you can say, “I know how you feel”.
+Many believe empathy is achieved when you can say, “I know how you feel”.

 However, the dilemma in the scenario of Tom and Steve is plain.
 Tom has not helped Steve by experiencing the same situation.
-He has actually worsened their plight, because now they are both stuck, and will both be late to work.
+He’s actually worsened their plight, because now they’re both stuck, and will both be late to work.